Lunar meteorites span a wide range of compositions, a range that far exceeds that of meteorites from any other planetary parent body.

-The charts below are useful for distinguishing different lunar meteorites from EACH OTHER.
+The charts below are useful for distinguishing different lunar meteorites from each other.
 They are not particularly useful for distinguishing lunar meteorites from terrestrial rocks.
-If you are interested in whether your rock has a composition consistent with a meteorite, go here.
+If you are interested in whether your rock has a composition consistent with any kind of meteorite, go here.

 Comparison of compositions of lunar meteorites (blue squares) to surface and trench soils from the Apollo mission (colored fields) and core soils from the Russian Luna missions (diagonal pink squares).
 Non-basaltic Apollo samples tend to have higher concentrations of incompatible elements like Th than do the meteorites because all the Apollo missions landed on the nearside of the Moon in or near the Th-rich Procellarum KREEP Terrane.
 Half of the lunar meteorites originate from the farside of the Moon where Th concentrations are lower.

 On Earth, SiO 2 (silica) concentrations are used as a 1st-order chemical classification parameter for igneous rocks.
 On the Moon only three minerals account for >95% of the crystalline material for nearly all rocks: plagioclase feldspar (mainly anorthite), pyroxene, and olivine.
 All three have about the same SiO 2 concentration, so SiO 2 does not vary much among lunar rocks and is not particularly useful for classification.
 “KREEPic” rocks often contain minor amounts of silica minerals like quartz or cristobalite, so SiO 2 tends to be greater in the KREEPic meteorites.
 Of the 3 main minerals, olivine has the lowest SiO 2 so the olivine-rich troctolitic rocks have the lowest SiO 2.
 (Some basalts have concentrations of iron-titanium oxide minerals like ilmenite that may exceed 10% of the rock by volume.)